astronomer/astronomer/tests/README.md

     assert len(docs) == 1
 ```

-Then we run that test with like so:
+Then we run that test like so:

 ```
 $ venv/bin/python -m pytest -s --pdb tests/test_ingress_example.py